Thickening agent: Other polymers

 Other sugar polymers include vegetable gums such as pectin from Citrus peel, guar gum from the guar bean, and locust bean gum from the carob bean.

-Agar, alginin and carrageenan are polysaccharides extracted from algae.
-Xanthan gum is a polysaccharide secreted by the bacterium Xanthomonas campestris and carboxymethyl cellulose is a synthetic gum derived from cellulose.
+Agar, alginin and carrageenan are polysaccharides extracted from algae, xanthan gum is a polysaccharide secreted by the bacterium Xanthomonas campestris, and carboxymethyl cellulose is a synthetic gum derived from cellulose.
 Proteins used as food thickeners include collagen, egg whites, and gelatin.
-Other thickening agents act on the proteins already present in a food.
-One example is sodium pyrophosphate, which acts on casein in milk during the preparation of instant pudding.
+Other thickening agents act on the proteins already present in a food; for example sodium pyrophosphate, which acts on casein in milk during the preparation of instant pudding.

 Gelling agents

 Gelling agents are food additives used to thicken and stabilize various foods, like jellies, desserts and candies.
 The agents provide the foods with texture through formation of a gel.
 Some stabilizers and thickening agents are gelling agents.

-Typical gelling agents include natural gums, starches, pectins, agar-agar and gelatin.
-Often they are based on polysaccharides or proteins.
+Typical gelling agents are based on polysaccharides such as natural gums, starches, pectins and agar-agar or proteins such as gelatin.